MrDaubinet/multi-agent-rl-finance/README.md

 5. Download the tensortrade repository, comment out tensotrade from the requirements.txt and install all depedencies.
 6. You're good to go.

+# Viewing Experiments
+Experiments can be viewed in tensorboard.
+This can be viewed buy running the following:
+`tensorboard --logdir logs/`

+# Algorithm Information
+## RL Algorithm
+Model is PPO

+## Policy Model

+# Notes:
+* Update the batch size to something reasonable
+* update the number of workers
+* find out what a env spec should look like (specifically the ID)

 # TODO:
+* Add a preprocess and postprocess function for the model
+  * clip the observation space between the min and max found in the training data and normalize
+    * ray recommends doing this in the environment and by wrapping the env
+    * another option is to creat a custom model with batch normalizatio (or normalization layers)
+  * clip the reward to something ... and normalize

+## Other TODO
+* The above task requires me to calculate the largest and smallest reward that can be achieved by the environment.
+  * Create a helper class to get this value
-* update reward scheme from simple profit to something which includes risk, position-time and other useful evaluators identified in my research.
+* update reward scheme from simple net worth change to something which includes risk, position-time and other useful evaluators identified in my research.
 * update network architecture to use a cnn
 * update network architecture to use an LSTM
 * implement a strategy on stock data